 Drivers’ fatigue can then cause an error.
 The second most common reason for these crashes is inadequately trained truck drivers, especially when they are driving in bad weather.
 The third reason is the lack of truck maintenance such as brake pads being worn out.
 The fourth reason is equipment failure and the fifth reason is cargo from the truck falling out and endangering the person behind it.

 Commercial trucks are frequently used on Texas roads and highways every day.
 Houston, Texas is known to be one of the fastest-growing cities in the nation, which causes an increased need for larger industries to use commercial trucks to deliver supplies to different places.
-According to the Federal Motor Carrier Safety Administration (FMCSA), out of the 2.7 million tractor-trailers and 8.5 million straight trucks registered in the nation, the U.S. averages 450,000 police-reported commercial truck accidents annually, with 344,000 crashes resulting in injuries and 4,347 being fatal crashes.
+According to a recent study, out of the 2.7 million tractor-trailers and 8.5 million straight trucks registered in the nation, the U.S. averages 450,000 police-reported commercial truck accidents annually, with 344,000 crashes resulting in injuries and 4,347 being fatal crashes.

 As stated by the National Highway Traffic Safety Administration, Texas leads the country in the total number of commercial truck crashes at 34,000 crashes a year, 621 of the crashes being fatal.
-Additionally, there were almost 6,000 commercial vehicle accidents in Harris County alone, which is more than any other county in Texas.
-Despite efforts, road deaths due to commercial vehicles continue to rise.
+Additionally, there were almost 6,000 commercial truck accidents in Harris County alone, which is more than any other county in Texas.
+Despite efforts, road deaths due to large trucks continue to rise.